IBM-Security-Experts-Lab/CP4S-Center-of-Competency/README.md

 `vi /etc/sysconfig/network-scripts/ifcfg-eth0`

 - While in the file:
   - to edit file go into insert mode, press `i`
   - change the `IPADDR` value to the new IP address, example: `IPADDR "1.1.1.2"`
   - enter `:wq` to save and exit

 6. To finalize new worker VM enter

 `systemctl restart network`

 7. To verify the new hostname and IP was created for `worker1` enter `virsh list` in host machine, the new VM should be present.

-8. Repeat steps 2-7 for remaining VM's
+8. Repeat steps 2-7 for remaining worker VM's

 9. After creating worker VM's enter `virsh list` to verify their creation